matt-42/iod/README.md

 parse and store the json objects.
 Even if some good parser reduces dramastically the amount of dynamic memory allocation, they still suffer from the dynamic paradigm: A single function has to handle the whole set of possible json objects.
-This comes to the absurde situation where a program handling a small set specific json object types have to use a json parser handling any kind of objects.
+This comes to the absurd situation where a program handling a small set specific json object types have to use a json parser handling any kind of objects.

 The iod library implement the opposite approach: Using meta-programming and introspection, one tiny specialized json parser is generated for each SIO object type so it involves no dynamic memory allocation, and very few conditional branching.
+It directly fill the object member according to their type without having to store the object in an intermediate hash map.

-This makes its performances impossible to match in other languages such as C or Java with using a generic parser.
+This makes its performances impossible to match in other languages such as C or Java that do not provide static introspection.
+It is currently from 1.3x to 2.3x faster than the fastest JSON library while being easier to use.

 The only limitation of this design is when using a very large type set of json objects, the total code size of the generated parsers will be